buttercookie42/DisableTargetAPIBlock/.github/ISSUE_TEMPLATE/bug_report.md

  - Xposed version: [e.g. LSposed 1.9.2)

 **Additional context**
 Add any other context about the problem here.
+Does the problem happen only with certain APKs (and if yes, which ones?) or all of them, does (after disabling this module) installing the APK manually via ADB (`adb install --bypass-low-target-sdk-block <path to APK>`) still work, etc.